altmetric/reliable-queue/README.md

 PHP.

 This means that it can be iterated over with `foreach`, yielding the queue name and a value on every iteration.
-Queues will be checked for work in the order given in `$queues` meaning that any work in the first queue will take priority over work in the second, any work in the second queue will take priority over work in the third and so on.
+Queues will be checked randomly for work based on their priority order given in `$queues` meaning that the first queue will be checked more often than the second, the second more than the third and so on.
 Internally, the library will repeatedly poll for new work but this is invisible from a client's perspective.

 ```php
 foreach ($queue as $key => $work) {